MCPI-Revival/minecraft-pi-reborn/docs/modding/BEGINNER.md

 The easiest way to create mods is by simply calling pre-existing functions.

 ## Utility Functions
-MCPI-Reborn's built-in mods expose quite a few utility functions to making modding easier.
+MCPI-Reborn's built-in mods expose quite a few utility functions to make modding easier.
 These include:
 * `misc_run_on_tick` will register a callback that will be run on every game-tick.
 * `misc_run_on_init` will register a callback that will be run immediately after the game initializes.
 * `screenshot_take` will take a screenshot.